Extinction First: RWA Chains That Live—And the Famous Ones That Don’t (Yet)

 - UBS – “UBS Asset Management launches tokenized MMF ‘uMINT’ on Ethereum.”

-- Franklin Templeton (PR) – “FOBXX available on Arbitrum; Benji platform.”
+- Franklin Templeton – “FOBXX available on Arbitrum; Benji platform.”

 - CoinDesk – “FOBXX expands to Avalanche.”